becastil/becastil-data-prototype-2/README.md

 Use the “One-Off Adjustments” section to capture lump-sum rebates or stop-loss reimbursements that apply to specific months.

 Tiered fees (e.g., single vs. family stop-loss rates) are supported—define up to five tiers per fee and enter monthly enrollment counts so the dashboard multiplies each tier’s rate by the appropriate headcount.
+You can also set effective start/end months on each fee definition to accommodate mid-year rate changes without duplicating data.

 ### Step 3: Review Summary Table